 In addition, although the Organization does not intend to spend from its board-designated maintenance reserve, other than amounts appropriated for general expenditure as part of its annual budget approval and appropriation, amounts from its board-designated maintenance reserve could be made available if necessary.
-The board-designated maintenance reserve balance of \$1,400,000 will be available within the next 12 months.
+The board-designated maintenance reserve balance of \$1,400,000 was available within the next 12 months at both December 31, 2022 and 2021.